StackVista/stackstate-docs/configure/health/send-health-data/repeat_states.md

 {% endtab %}
 {% tab title="CLI: sts" %}

-The new `sts` CLI does not support sending health states.
+The new `sts` CLI doesn't support sending health states.
 This is only supported by directly calling out to the receiver API.
 {% endtab %}

 {% endtabs %}